dbbs-lab/bsb-core/docs/components/components.rst

 :doc:`page </getting-started/guide_components>`

 For each component, the BSB provides interfaces, each with a set of functions that you must implement.
-By implementing these functions are present, the framework can seamlessly integrate your custom components.
+By implementing these functions, the framework can seamlessly integrate your custom components.

 Here is how you do it (theoretically):